-The 2022 Summer Internship Program will have options for online or in-person placements.
-Interns will participate approximately 24 hours per week in a project at one of the Institute on Development and Disability centers, gaining knowledge in research, clinical care, information dissemination, or community programs.
-Interns will also have an opportunity to network with other interns, as well as OHSU staff and faculty.
-At the end of the internship, participants will present about their summer experience to their cohort.
+The Summer Internship Program has options for online or in-person placements.
+Interns participate approximately 24 hours per week in a project at one of the Institute on Development and Disability centers, gaining knowledge in research, clinical care, information dissemination, or community programs.
+Interns also have an opportunity to network with other interns, as well as OHSU staff and faculty.
+At the end of the internship, participants present about their summer experience to their cohort.

 This internship is designed for students who are interested in pursuing a career in health care, with an emphasis on disability.

-The application for the Summer Internship Program is currently closed.
-Please check back in late 2022 for the next year's application cycle.
+The application for the 2022 Summer Internship Program is currently closed.
+Please check this webpage in late November for details about the summer 2023 internship.

 For potential applicants